UserInterfacing/NEDC-Sign-Language-Software/README.md

-# NEDC-Sign-Language-Software from Atholton High School
+# NEDC Sign Language Software from Atholton High School
 The goal of this project is to make a sign language glove to solve the problem of inequality